Long-Term Accommodation Plan

 In addition to the ongoing accommodation work that planning is regularly doing, we will be prioritizing the recommended actions of the LTAP to establish a work plan for the next one to two years.

 We plan to update the LTAP in alignment with the next Education Development Charges Background Study in 2020-2021.
-In the meantime, the annual facility partnership meeting will continue to be held in May or June each year.
+In the meantime, the annual community planning and facility partnership meeting will continue to be held in May or June each year.

 Questions and comments about may be submitted anytime to email@example.com